This Alluring Dark Elf Has the Heart of a Middle-Aged Man!

 This Alluring Dark Elf Has the Heart of a Middle-Aged Man! (私の心はおじさんである, Watashi no Kokoro wa Ojisan de Aru) is a Japanese light novel series written by Yūhi Shimano and illustrated by Naji Yanagida.
 It began serialization on Kadokawa Corporation's Kakuyomu website in January 2022.
 It was later acquired by Shufu to Seikatsu Sha who began publishing it under their PASH!
 Books imprint in June 2023.
 A manga adaptation illustrated by Utsugi began serialization on Shufu to Seikatsu Sha's Comic PASH! website in April 2024.

+Synopsis

+Haruka Yamagishi is a middle-aged salaryman with no friends, family, or romance in his life.
+Haruka has never been good at expressing himself, and has closed himself off from interactions, leaving him a lonely old man.
+One day, he wakes up to find that not only has he been transported to another world, he has also been transformed into an attractive female dark elf.
+Despite getting a body filled with mana, Haruka still struggles to express himself in this new world.
+He later meets some adventurers and joins their party.